souppower/electron-common-ipc/README.md

 # electron-common-ipc
-A safe IPC (Inter-Process Communication) bus for applications built on Electron.
+A safe IPC (Inter-Process Communication) bus for applications built on Node or Electron.

-This bus offers a common API for exchanging data between any Electron process : Node, Master and Renderer instances.
+This bus offers a common API for exchanging data between any processes : Node adn Electron (Master and Renderer instances).

 # Features
 * Publish/Subscribe oriented API
-* Works with sandboxed renderer process
+* Works with Electron sandboxed renderer process
-* Support for renderer affinity (several webpages hosted in the same renderer process)
+* Support for Electron renderer affinity (several webpages hosted in the same renderer process)
 * Remote calls/events and pending messages management with Services

 # Installation